luost26/prexsyn/docs/getting-started/data.md

 ```

-## Manual download
+## Manual Download

 Our preprocessed chemical space data and trained model weights are hosted on Hugging Face: [https://huggingface.co/datasets/luost26/prexsyn-data/tree/main](https://huggingface.co/datasets/luost26/prexsyn-data/tree/main).

-You can download them manually and place them in the [`data/`](https://github.com/luost26/PrexSyn/tree/main/data) directory of the PrexSyn project.
+You can download them manually and place them in the [`data/`](https://github.com/luost26/PrexSyn/tree/main/data) directory of the project.